usnistgov/mass/doc/xray_efficiency_models.rst

 .. testoutput::

-  50K Filter components: {'Al Film': AlFilmWithOxide, 'Ni Mesh': Mesh}
+  50K Filter components: {'Al Film': AlFilmWithOxide, 'Ni Mesh': Film}
-  Luxel Window TES components: {'LEX_HT Film': Film, 'LEX_HT Mesh': Mesh}
+  Luxel Window TES components: {'LEX_HT Film': Film, 'LEX_HT Mesh': Film}
-  Luxel Window EBIT components: {'LEX_HT Film': Film, 'LEX_HT Mesh': Mesh}
+  Luxel Window EBIT components: {'LEX_HT Film': Film, 'LEX_HT Mesh': Film}

 Next, we examine the function ``get_efficiency(xray_energies_eV)``, which is an attribute of ``FilterStack``.
 This can be called for the entire filter stack or for individual components in the filter stack.